 It’s a Cinderella story in the making.
 In their first immersion in a major collegiate sales competition, four Isenberg undergrads representing the school’s recently launched Sales Club were third runners-up at the venerable Northeast Intercollegiate Sales Competition (NISC) in November.
 The Isenberg students excelled in a field of 19 colleges and universities and 120 students.
 In the contest, at Bryant University in Smithfield, Rhode Island, students (four and five per institution) role-played 10-minute videotaped sales calls with private industry “partners” serving as fictional sales prospects.

 The Mark H. McCormack Department of Sport Management Students Leaders Club had the Curry Hicks Cage humming from December 9th to the 11th, where they hosted their 6th annual Pioneer Valley Tip-Off featuring 21 teams from throughout New England.

-FILTER BY:Department News, Dept Only, Sport Management, Sport Management, Students
+FILTER BY:Department News, Students, Sport Management, Sport Management, Dept Only

 After making a splash with her student team in November at Princeton University’s HackPrinceton hackathon, Nabanita De, a UMass Amherst master’s student in Computer Science, turned to the Isenberg-based Berthiaume Center for Entrepreneurship for business advice.